 Drinking Beer is Good for the Environment?

 Utah's oldest brewery, Wasatch Brewery and Squatters Craft Beers, is not only award-winning, it practices sustainability in everything it does.
 Their brewing operations have sustainability built in, and the company continually looks for ways to improve.
 For example, all spent grain from the brewing process is collected and donated to a local farmer, who uses the grain for feed.
 Liquid waste and leftover materials from tank bottoms are stored and then shipped to be turned into methane and then electricity.
-Since March 2019, 982 tons of brewing waste have resulted in the production of over 3,500 dekatherms of renewable natural gas - enough natural gas to supply 504 homes for an entire month.
 In the canning process, a previous method of can washing was replaced by an air rinser, saving more than 150 gallons of water per hour.
 Who knew that drinking beer could be so good for the environment?

 New Airport, New Green Initiatives